 Seasonal work is, by its nature, temporary employment.
 So why should you take a seasonal job?

-There are a number of good reasons:
+There are several good reasons:

 Seasonal Work versus Gig Work

-First of all: what’s the difference between a gig and a job?
+First: what is the difference between a gig and a job?

 Pros of Gig Work